 Featuring Chase Hall in conversation with Sayantan Mukhopadhyay, Assistant Curator of Modern and Contemporary Art

-He will also feature in Painting Energy: Gifts from the Alex Katz Foundation at the Portland Museum of Art.
+This program is presented in conjunction with Painting Energy: Gifts from the Alex Katz Foundation at the Portland Museum of Art.

 You can also email hello@portlandmuseum.org or call (207) 775-6148 x 1 to register.